Back to Dashboard

 Go

-Install the UsageFlow package for Go:
+Install the UsageFlow middleware package for Go (Gin framework):

 Bash

-# Install UsageFlow Go package
+# Install UsageFlow Go middleware package

-go get -u github.com/usageflow/go
+go get -u github.com/usageflow/usageflow-go-middleware/v2

 Gin Framework